starkfell/100DaysOfIaC/articles/day.62,suggestions.for.implementing.iac.md

-# Day 62 - Suggestions for implementing Infrastructure-as-Code
+# Day 62 - More considerations for implementing Infrastructure-as-Code

 Today's post will cover some considerations to take into account when implementing Infrastructure as Code.

 </br>

-While we covered Infrastructure-as-Code Strategies and Best Practices on **[Day 16](./day.16.org.your.iac.md)**, this is a general list of considerations to take into account while implementing Infrastructure as Code.
+While we covered Infrastructure-as-Code Strategies and Best Practices on **[Day 16](./day.16.org.your.iac.md)**, below are some more considerations to take into account while implementing Infrastructure as Code.

 In this article: